Size Measurement for the Vintage Computing Christmas Challenge - Details

 Compressed file types (special case)

 Compressed files are not allowed in this challenge.
-The Tic-80 for example supports compressed files.
+The Tic-80 and Pico-8 for example support compressed files.
 In such a case, you shall use the uncompressed file or the source code for measurement.

 Metaphor on net code size